Shaonlab/ODeGP/README.md

 **O**scillation **De**tection with **G**aussian **P**rocesses

+An R package for detecting oscillations, described in detail at [https://doi.org/10.1093/bioinformatics/btad602](https://doi.org/10.1093/bioinformatics/btad602).

 ## Installation

 If not installed, R can be downloaded from the [CRAN](https://cran.r-project.org/) homepage.
 RStudio is available for download [here](https://posit.co/products/open-source/rstudio/).
 A detailed guide to installation of both R and RStudio can be found on [this](https://rstudio-education.github.io/hopr/starting.html) webpage.